Should You Invest in Bonds?

 Let’s chat credit.
 I know; I just made a boring topic even worse, but stay with me.
 Just like you and me, companies are issued credit ratings.
 However, the scales are different.
 Whereas you or I are measured on scale up to 850 that indicates our creditworthiness and informs things like what interest rates we qualify for, companies are graded on a scale of BBB- through AAA.

 AAA companies and governments are the highest level of creditworthiness, meaning that they are the most likely to pay back their bonds without defaulting or missing a payment.
 These are typically what you see when you purchase a corporate bond: great company, great rating, pretty low coupon.
 If you really want to buckle your seat belts, you can take a look at the bonds for companies less than BB+.
 These are below what’s called “investment grade,” and it’s where the fun begins on the coupons.
 We have now entered Junk Bond territory.

-First, they under perform.
+First, they underperform basically every other asset class that isn't "cash stuffed under a mattress."
 2020 was a bumper year for both stocks and bonds, as covered ad nauseum in this very article you’re reading.
 But look at the performance relative to each other:

 · 2020 Bond Market: +7.50%

 That’s an 11% difference.
 That’s huge for one year, but gets worse when you extrapolate over the course of a lifetime of investing.
 Yes, they’re stable, but too much stability too young will get you left behind, likely not being able to have enough to retire.
 This is a worst case scenario for many.